 A list of top cottage garden flowers will usually include foxgloves, hollyhocks catmint, delphiniums, phlox, lupins and cosmos.
 Sue is also on a self declared mission to get people to look at garden pinks or dianthus again as they’re stunning and easy to care for.

 Any plant that self seeds easily counts as a cottage garden plant.
 Popular ones include erigeron, nigella, fennel, forget me not, poppies, Lychnis coronaria or rose campion.

 And then there are the wild flowers – sometimes considered weeds – such as wild carrot (Daucus carota) and ox-eye daisies.

-Colourful flowers, such as dahlias, are also very good for cottage gardens.
+Later in the year, colourful flowers, such as dahlias, are also very good for cottage gardens.
 Find out how to grow dahlias here.
 And if you don’t want the bother of digging them up for winter, then find out why I don’t dig up my dahlias here.

 Herbs are very ‘cottage garden’

 Herbs would have been grown in cottage gardens to use medicinally, for dyeing and even to make cleaning products.

 Cottage garden herbs include bay, angelica, lavender, fennel, rosemary, chives and sage.
 Both Julie and Sue have golden oregano, because it grows happily without seeming to worry about shade or competition.

 Here in the Naturecraft Garden designed by Pollyanna Wilkinson for the Hampton Court Palace Garden Festival 2019, all the plants have a purpose.